argoproj/argo-cd/docs/user-guide/sync-options.md

 ```

 If the `Replace=true` sync option is set the Argo CD will use `kubectl replace` or `kubectl create` command to apply changes.

+!!! warning
+      During the sync process, the resources will be synchronized using the 'kubectl replace/create' command.
+      This sync option has the potential to be destructive and might lead to resources having to be recreated, which could cause an outage for your application.

 This can also be configured at individual resource level.
 ```yaml